Sophyia7/Python-Asserts/README.md

 ## Prerequisites

 - Python 3.8 and above
-- LambdaTest Selenium Remote Driver
+- Should have an account on [LambdaTest](https://www.lambdatest.com)
 - unittest module

 ## Setup